Energy Efficient Windows Cost

 Energy Star notes that you can expect to save $125 to $340 per year if you are replacing single-pane windows.
 If you are replacing double-pane windows with clear glass, you can save $20 to $70 per year with energy efficient windows.
 How much you’ll save depends on where you live.
 You can explore their guide to window costs and energy savings to learn more.

-Just about every homeowner can benefit from energy efficient windows.
-However, the choice between double-pane and triple-pane along with frame material and other glass upgrades depends on the climate your home is in as well as your budget.
+Nearly every homeowner can benefit from energy-efficient windows.
+However, the choice between double-pane and triple-pane glass, along with frame material and other upgrades, depends on your climate and budget.

-You can explore everything related to home window replacement over at our project page, or if you’re ready for quotes, you can check out our contractor directory to see pros in your area.
+You can explore everything related to home window replacement on our project page, or if you’re ready for quotes, check out our contractor directory to find professionals in your area.

 We recommend getting three to four quotes to find the best price for your project.
-If you’d like Modernize to take the legwork out of that process, click below and answer a few questions about your project and we’ll match you with up to four window pros.
+If you’d like Modernize to handle the legwork, click below, answer a few quick questions, and we’ll match you with up to four window pros.

 Compare top-rated windows pros in your area.